 Mental Health For All

 The term mental health encapsulates a vast number of conditions, but due to shame and stigma, people suffering very often do so in silence.
-One in four people will experience mental ill health at some point in their lifetime.
+One in four people will experience mental ill health at some point in their lifetime: that number is increasing due to the impact of the stress and anxiety caused by COVID-19 and its effects on our society.
 It impacts us all.
-Mental health is truly the great equalizer—and yet, it is barely represented in the Global Goals.
+Mental health is truly the great equalizer—and yet it is barely represented in the Global Goals.
 When it comes to addressing mental health, we are far behind the rest of the global health agenda.

 If we don’t invest in mental health, the projected economic costs for the world will be more than $16 trillion by 2031.
 The human cost will be incalculable.

-This Accelerator aims to build and strengthen this multi-sectoral response, catalyzing government action, calling on corporations to make a commitment to mental health in the workplace, and tracking quality data to understand our progress in this area and hold our leaders accountable.
+This Accelerator set out to build and strengthen a multi-sectoral response, catalyzing government action, calling on corporations to make a commitment to mental health in the workplace, and tracking quality data to understand our progress in this area and hold our leaders accountable.

 - Build on the success of the Speak Your Mind campaign to change global policy and practice, by celebrating the progress made in Sierra Leone.
-The Government of Sierra Leone has committed to amending the Lunacy Act from 1902, which has promoted the involuntary incarceration of people with mental health conditions.
-This follows a mandate in the President’s manifesto, reinforced by the Minister of Health and Sanitation in June.
-Next year a new bill guaranteeing the right of every citizen to mental health support will be taken to Parliament.
+The Government of Sierra Leone had committed to amending the Lunacy Act from 1902, which has promoted the involuntary incarceration of people with mental health conditions.
+In 2020 a new bill guaranteeing the right of every citizen to mental health support will be taken to Parliament.
 Speak Your Mind continues to campaign for similar action around the world with the support of its partners.
-HSBC is the Title Sponsor of Speak Your Mind, whose Major Partners include The Getch Foundation, Comic Relief and the Korum Foundation.
-Convening partner is Born This Way Foundation.
+HSBC is the Title Sponsor of Speak Your Mind, whose Major Partners include Comic Relief and the Korum Foundation.
+The convening partner is the Born This Way Foundation.
 Official Global Supporters include YMCA, Global Mental Health Peer Network, Nexus and CBM.

 STRENGTHEN THE MONITORING MECHANISM

-Sign up to contribute your data, and commit to use the mechanism to hold all decision-makers, and each other, accountable for progress on mental health. www.unitedgmh.org
+Sign up to contribute your data and commit to use the Global Mental Health Countdown 2030 mechanism to hold all decision-makers, and each other, accountable for progress on mental health.
+Learn more by emailing:[email protected]

 SPEAK YOUR MIND

-Whether you’re a government or a campaigner, the Speak Your Mind country campaigns provide a template for action to raise awareness and promote the need for political and financial support for mental health.
-Visit https://www.gospeakyourmind.org/the-campaign to learn more.
+Whether you’re a government, an international organization, or a local campaigner, the Speak Your Mind country campaigns provide a template for action to help promote the need for political and financial support for mental health.
+Visithttps://www.gospeakyourmind.org/the-campaign to learn more.